 Some will say that the kitchen is boring, but our opinion is different.
 The Iranian food is delicious!

-Eating in Iran
+The best food in Iran

 The food in Iran is not spicy, but they do use a lot of herbs.
 Especially saffron is used a lot in Iran.
 Vegetarians will generally have a slightly harder time as Iran has a meat eating culture.
 Iranians eat a lot of vegetables at home, but when they eat out, they often order meat.
 Kebab is one of the dishes that you will see on every menu.
 Often this is served with rice and bread (nan).
 Are you vegetarian, order a delicious falafel or a dish with eggplant like Mirza qasemi.
 In addition, Iranians love sour tastes.
 For example, we often received pickled vegetables with our dish which are extremely sour.
 And of course you should try the popular saffron ice cream that you can get in any city.
 Delicious!